MURDriverless/MUR_Docker/readme.md

 │  └─ install_tkDNN.sh
 └─ readme.md
 ```

-Run `sudo make` to build
+3. Run `sudo make` to build

-## Usage
-As the docker image is based off of Nvidia's CUDA/cuDNN images, an Nvidia GPU is required as well as the latest GPU driver and the [Nvidia docker toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker).
+4. As the docker image is based off of Nvidia's CUDA/cuDNN images, an Nvidia GPU is required as well as the latest GPU driver and the [Nvidia docker toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker).

-First allow X clients from any hosts to connect with,
+5. Allow X clients from any hosts to connect with, by running `xhost +`

-`xhost +`

 <sup>This allows **any** one to connect your host machine's X11 server, technically a sercurity fault</sup>

-Then launch the docker image with `sudo ./run.sh`
+6. Launch the docker image with `sudo ./run.sh`, which runs the following
 ```bash
 docker run --gpus all \
     -v /tmp/.X11-unix/:/tmp/.X11-unix/:ro \